SEMULIKI NATIONAL PARK

 You may also opt for sports fishing which is conducted around the river and interested visitors need to come with fishing gear for this thrilling water sport.

-Where to stay in Semuliki National Park
+Where to stay in Semuliki Valley National Park

 The available safari lodges for overnight stay in Semuliki National Park include Ntoroko game lodge, Kirumia Guesthouse, Bumuga campsite, Semuliki lodge and many others.

-How to get to Semuliki National Park
+How to get to Semuliki Valley National Park

 Semuliki National Park is 387 kilometers away from Kampala capital city center and can be reached through 2 main routes.
 One of the routes takes you from Kampala-Fort Portal-Mubende and this may take you about 4 to 6 hours’ drive.
 You may take the Kampala-Masaka-Mbarara-Kasese route and this may take you some good time but comes with incredible thing for instance a stopover at equator for photo taking.
 En-route, there are variety of touristic site for you to make stopovers that will make part of your experience.
 A road trip to this park requires you to have a 4wheel drive safari vehicle.
 In Fort Portal, you will take 2 to 3 hours’ to drive to Bundibugyo where you will connect to Sempaya gate.